Laxman824/laxman824.github.io/README.md

 # How to Deploy

-I have used Netlify to host my portfolio.
 If you want to use GitHub Pages, just run `npm run build` and publish all the files in the `/build` folder to your repository.

 # References